-If you don’t want to install any file compression software, you can quickly extract .gz, tar.gz or .tar files using the Tar command in command prompt on Windows 10.
+If you don’t want to install any file compression software, you can quickly extract .gz, tar.gz or .tar files using the Tar command in command prompt on Windows 11 or 10.

 To extract tar.gz or tar file using command in Windows, follow the steps below.

-Firstly, open an elevated command prompt by search for “cmd” on the Windows 10 search bar.
+Firstly, open an elevated command prompt by search for “cmd” on the Windows 11 or 10 search bar.
 Right-click “Command Prompt” from the search result and select “Run as administrator“.

 In the command prompt window, enter the following command.